falgon/htcc/README.md

 $ stack test --test-arguments cleanDocker
 ```

-Source files that can be compiled by htcc are placed under the `example/`.
+Source files that can be compiled by htcc are placed under the [example/](https://github.com/falgon/htcc/tree/master/example).

 ```sh
 $ cd example
 $ make
 ```

-For the same reason, when running in docker (lifegame is not supported):
+For the same reason, when running in docker ([lifegame](https://github.com/falgon/htcc/blob/master/example/lifegame.c) is not supported because it need to clear standard output):

 ```sh
 $ cd example